apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 workflow module.
 On the minus side, a trashcan at each level is less intuitive to users raised on the traditional shared trashcan.

+**`conflictResolution`: by default, Apostrophe will attempt to resolve conflicts between users trying to edit the same document by presenting the option to take control or leave the other user in control.
+This mechanism can be disabled by explicitly setting `conflictResolution` to false.
+Doing so is *not recommended* for normal operation but has valid applications in automated testing.

 ## Methods
 ### enableCollection(*callback*) *[api]*